ultranoise/digital-lutherie/README.md

 };
 </code>

-How to Digital In/Out from Buttons or Sensors:
+Digital In/Out from Buttons or Sensors:

 <code>
 SynthDef('buttonControl', {arg inPin, outPin;